Randyo28/Randyo28/README.md

 ## Skills: REACT / Redux / JS / Node / Python / HTML / CSS / Git / Netlify / Vercel

-- 🔭 I’m currently working on a Full Stack Project with a team
+- 🔭 I’m currently working as an intern with a team
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Next.js and firebase.
+Currently reading "The 5am Club"
 - 📫 How to reach me: Randyortiz28@gmail.com
 - ⚡ Fun fact: Enjoy watching Anime and having a cup of coffee in the morning